fgremper/CloudStudio/WorkLog.md

 Did today: Search/filter for file conflicts, some automated test sandpit setup.
 A lot of SQL writing.
 Encountered problems with SQL outer joins.

-Will do tomorrow: Prepare for meeting, code clean-up.
+Will do tomorrow: More search/filter, prepare for meeting, code clean-up.